parker20121/kaggle-santa/README.md

 kaggle-santa
 ============

-Code used in Kaggle's competition, Helping Santa's Helpers
+Code used in Kaggle competition, Helping Santa's Helpers